Ultimate Kansas City Real Estate Investing Guide for 2026

 Unemployment Rate

-Real estate investors will thoroughly estimate the region’s unemployment rate.
-Delayed lease payments and default rates are prevalent in areas with high unemployment.
-Long-term investors will not purchase a house in a community like this.
-Investors cannot count on renters moving up into their houses when unemployment rates are high.
-Short-term investors won’t take a chance on getting cornered with real estate they cannot sell quickly.
+Real estate investors will thoroughly estimate the market's unemployment rate.
+Overdue lease payments and lease default rates are higher in locations with high unemployment.
+Long-term investors who depend on steady lease payments will lose revenue in these locations.
+Real estate investors can't rely on renters moving up into their properties when unemployment rates are high.
+Short-term investors won't take a chance on being cornered with a property they can't sell quickly.

 Number of New Jobs Created

-The frequency of fresh jobs being produced in the local economy completes an investor’s analysis of a future investment location.
-Job production signifies added workers who need housing.
-Long-term investors, like landlords, and short-term investors which include rehabbers, are gravitating to places with good job appearance rates.
+The number of additional jobs appearing in the area completes a real estate investor's estimation of a potential investment spot.
+Job formation signifies additional workers who require housing.
+Long-term real estate investors, like landlords, and short-term investors like rehabbers, are attracted to regions with impressive job production rates.

 Average Renovation Costs